-- > Please arrive 15 minutes early to check in. - Children accompanying patients during visits: - Unfortunately, we cannot routinely supervise your children during your imaging study.
+- > Please arrive 60 minutes early to check in. - Children accompanying patients during visits: - Unfortunately, we cannot routinely supervise your children during your imaging study.
 We believe that you are best served when we can provide 100% of our attention to you.
-Therefore, we encourage you to make childcare arrangements or to bring a responsible adult with you to supervise your children. - > Take all medications as directed by your doctor. - ➤ There are no restrictions in your diet required prior to this test, but we advise avoiding a large meal prior to your appointment if possible. - > Your exam includes contrast.
+Therefore, we encourage you to make childcare arrangements or to bring a responsible adult with you to supervise your children. - > Take all medications as directed by your doctor. - Nothing to eat 1 hour prior to exam, clear liquid only. - > Your exam includes contrast.
 It will be given as an injection, through an IV that will be placed in your arm.
-The IV contrast improves the image quality by highlighting certain structures, such as arteries, and making them more visible on the scan. - ➤ If you have a known allergy to contrast, please contact the ordering doctor to prescribe you medication to prepare you prior to your exam. - Please leave your jewelry and valuables at home and wear comfortable clothing. - ➤ Although we do not anticipate any delay in your scheduled appointment, we recommend that you bring a book, magazine or music player to help pass any time you may need to wait.
+The IV contrast improves the image quality by highlighting certain structures, such as arteries, and making them more visible on the scan. - > If you have a known allergy to contrast, please contact the ordering doctor to prescribe you medication to prepare you prior to your exam. - > Please leave your jewelry and valuables at home and wear comfortable clothing. - ➤ Although we do not anticipate any delay in your scheduled appointment, we recommend that you bring a book, magazine or music player to help pass any time you may need to wait.